trebor2/trebor2.github.io/_posts/2016-11-17-reading-list.md

 title: Current Readings
 date: 2016-11-17
 ---
-These are some notable papers I've read over the years, that have had some outsized influence on the way I see the world.
+These are some of my favorite papers from over the year.
 They're in no particular order.
-Some of them are beyond me, still (papers that deal heavily with rat biology, for example).
-But they've all been important to me in this process of-sorts.
+Some are no longer relevant, but at the time, they changed the way I think.
 Credit due where credit deserved.
 <a href="http://www.sciencedirect.com/science/article/pii/S0893608009002883">A hybrid CPG–ZMP control system for stable walking of a simulated flexible spine humanoid robot</a><br>
 <a href="http://www.sciencedirect.com/science/article/pii/S0893608014002135">Deep learning in neural networks: An overview</a><br>
 <a href="http://iopscience.iop.org/1748-3190/7/4/041001">A survey of bio-inspired compliant legged robot designs</a><br>